lildude/HB-Cumulus/README.txt

 Licenses:  HB-Cumulus (hb-cumulus.plugin.php) : Apache Software License 2.0
            TagCloud (tagcloud.swf): GNU Public License v3
            swfobject (swfobject.js): MIT License
+		   TagCanvas (tagcanvas.min.js): GNU Lesser General Public License v3

-HB-Cumulus is a Flash-based tag cloud for Habari that displays your tag cloud in a rotating sphere.
+HB-Cumulus is a HTML 5 or Flash based tag cloud for Habari that displays your tag cloud in a rotating sphere.

-HB-Cumulus is a port of the brilliant WP-Cumulus (http://wordpress.org/extend/plugins/wp-cumulus/) by Roy Tanck (http://www.roytanck.com/).
+HB-Cumulus is a port of the brilliant WP-Cumulus (http://wordpress.org/extend/plugins/wp-cumulus/) by Roy Tanck (http://www.roytanck.com/) with the HTML5 tagcloud functionality added in HB-Cumulus 2.0 by using TagCanvas (http://www.goat1000.com/tagcanvas.php).

+The HTML5 tagcloud is the default tagcloud with the Flash version being used as a fallback option.

 FUNCTIONALITY
 -------------